 Zimmer Biomet agreed to a NexGen lawsuit settlement in February 2018.
 It affects all remaining Zimmer knee replacement lawsuits.

 The NexGen knee settlement amount is confidential.
-More than 280 NexGen knee lawsuits remained pending as of June 2018.
+There were 264 NexGen knee lawsuits still pending as of August 2018.

 People have also claimed injuries from other models of knee replacements.
 These include B. Braun and Stryker knee replacement lawsuits.